What is canonical literature? If you want to expand your literary horizons, you might be thinking about checking out a few canonical works.

 - 20th-century writers, such as Ernest Hemingway, might be categorized as more modern writers, but many people would put him in a separate time period from Toni Morrison.

 With these few examples from popular literature books, you can unpick how critics categorize canonical literature.
 Depending on the exact boundaries you use, the canons can change.
-Still, dividing works of literature into different categories makes it easier for you to understand and appreciate the impact they had on their contemporaries and people today.
+Still, dividing works of literature into different categories makes it easier for you to understand and appreciate the impact they have on their contemporaries and people today.

 Where Does Canon Come From?

-The exact origins of the word “canon” are unclear, but many people believe it comes from ancient religious texts, such as the Quran or Bible.
+The exact origins of the word “canon” are unclear, but many people believe it comes from ancient religious texts, such as the Quran or the Bible.
 Many people use “canon” to refer to religious traditions, with many of them dating back to the soundings of modern religious sects.
 The works that are included and generally accepted by the religion are considered to be “canon.”

 In contrast, works outside of these texts are considered apocryphal.
 For example, the Gospel books of Matthew, Mark, Luke, and John are Cannon to Christianity, but the Gospel of Mary Magdalene is a controversial text, regarded as apocryphal and non-canon.